grammar

 Terms from Artificial Intelligence: humans at the heart of algorithms

-A grammar is a structured way of explciityl capturing the normal implicit rules of natural language or defining the normative rules of an artificial one.
-Grammars are often expressed in terms of grammar rules that map non-terminal symbols (such as SENTANCE or NOUN_PHRASE) expressing phrases or logical groups of words, terminal symbols often single words (such as 'dog'), and grammar rules that exress how non-terminal symbols expand .
+A grammar is a structured way of explicitly capturing the normal implicit rules of natural language or defining the normative rules of an artificial one.
+Grammars are often based on non-terminal symbols (such as SENTENCE or NOUN_PHRASE) expressing phrases or logical groups of words and terminal symbols (often single words (such as 'dog'); grammar rules then express how non-terminal symbols expand into sequences of other non-terminal and terminal symbols.
 In natural language processing, grammars are often used to turn an input sentance or text into a parse tree.

 Portion of a grammar and application to the sentence "who belongs to a union"